N-Ghi/Final-Project-21/README.md

 ---

-We believe Study Buddy Finder will significantly improve the study experiences of students by making it easier to find compatible study partners and groups.
+We believe Study Buddy Finder will significantly improve the study experiences of students by making it easier to find compatible study partners and groups🤝.